Tautological classes and symmetry in Khovanov-Rozansky homology: Modules over

 Given a Soergel bimodule $M$, one can define its Hochschild cohomology $\HH^i(M)=\Ext^i_{R\otimes R}(R,M)$.
 Given a complex of Soergel bimodules

 one can associate the complex of Hochschild cohomologies

 its homology is denoted by $\HHH(M)$.
 The Khovanov-Rozansky homology \cite{Kh, KR2} of the braid $\beta$ is defined as $\HHH(T_{\beta})$, it is a topological invariant of the closure of $\beta$.
 Khovanov-Rozansky homology is triply graded: in addition to homological grading $k$ and Hochschild grading $i$, there is a quantum grading $j$ induced by grading on Soergel bimodules $B_i$.
 We assume that all variables $x_i$ have quantum grading 2.
+There is also an overall grading shift, see Theorem \ref{thm:link invariant}.

+For higher Hochschild degrees, we normalize the quantum grading such that the minimal quantum grading in $\HH^i(R)$ is zero for all $i$ (see also Proposition \ref{prop:markov 1}).
+With this normalization, the homology of the $n$-component unlink is given by

+Here $x_i$ are even variables of quantum grading $2$ and Hochschild grading 0, and $\theta_i$ are odd variables of quantum grading 0 and Hochschild grading 1.